 Causes of EOAD

-PSEN2: Mutations in this gene are associated with Alzheimer's disease type 4.
-PSEN2 has been identified by the medical community in a few families living in the United States, in three Italian kindreds, in two Italian kindreds, and in two Spanish families.
-Mutations in PSEN2 account for less than five-percent of all early-onset familial Alzheimer's disease.
+- PSEN2: This gene's mutation is associated with Alzheimer's disease type 4.
+PSEN2 has been identified by the medical community in a few families living in the United States, in three Italian kindreds, two Italian kindreds, and two Spanish families.
+Mutations in PSEN2 account for less than five percent of all early-onset familial Alzheimer's disease.

-APP: Mutations in this gene are associated with Alzheimer's disease type 1, which accounts for approximately ten to fifteen-percent of early-onset familial Alzheimer's disease.
+- APP: Mutations in this gene are associated with Alzheimer's disease type 1, which accounts for approximately ten to fifteen percent of early-onset familial Alzheimer's disease.

 A diagnosis of early-onset Alzheimer's disease can be obtained in families that have multiple members who are affected by the disease with a mean age onset of before age sixty-five who have a documented, disease-causing mutation in one of the genes that are known to be associated with the disease.
 There are three clinically indistinguishable subtypes of early-onset Alzheimer's disease based on the underlying mechanism.
 These subtypes include:

-Alzheimer disease type 1 (AD1), caused by mutations in APP
+- Alzheimer disease type 1 (AD1), caused by mutations in APP

-Alzheimer disease type 3 (AD3), caused by mutations in PSEN1
+- Alzheimer disease type 3 (AD3), caused by mutations in PSEN1

-Alzheimer disease type 4 (AD4), caused by mutations in PSEN2
+- Alzheimer disease type 4 (AD4), caused by mutations in PSEN2

 There are molecular genetic tests for PSEN1, PSEN2, and APP available for families through clinical laboratories.